Joshua-W-Adams/aws_infrastructure_boilerplate/aws/services/database/dynamoDB/dynamoDB.md

 All or nothing style operation.

-Usesful to keep data in sync accross tables. e.g. the user_id or adding a bank deposit of 100 to one table and updating the balance in another.
+Useful to keep data in sync across tables. e.g. the user_id or adding a bank deposit of 100 to one table and updating the balance in another.

 ### Transactional Capacity Computations